JacquelineCl/group_project/README.md

 Regions: [https://www.businessinsider.com/regions-of-united-states-2018-5#lastly-the-petroleum-administration-for-defense-uses-this-map-of-five-regions-originally-drawn-up-in-1942-to-ration-the-countrys-gasoline-10],

 ## Analysis Results and Summary
 Disparities in healthcare are an every day reality in the United States so identifying ares for improvement is crucial for the health and well-being of communities.
-To answer the question "Are there are counties in the United State that will be underserved by primary care providers in the United States?", a supervised machine learning model is the most appropriate choice.
+To answer the question "Are there are counties in the United States that will be underserved by primary care providers in the United States?", a supervised machine learning model is the most appropriate choice.
 Our model, with an accuracy score of 91.8%, the amount of primary care physicians per capita (county).
 With a r2 score of 67.3%, the model will predict new data points around 70% of the time, showing the model is not prone to overfitting.
 To add:
 - What percentage of counties are underserved?
 - What percentage of counties are appropriately served?